-Unions can improve worker productivity in a variety of ways.
+There are several possible reasons why unions can improve productivity.
 For one, unions themselves can provide training to workers, making them more productive.
 The UWUA also argues that when labor costs are high, businesses are more likely to invest in training and equipment so they can get more value out of each worker.

 3. Higher Incomes

 Unions can raise income levels not just for their members, but for all of the workers in a region.
-A 2016 study by the Economic Policy Institute (EPI), a pro-labor think tank, shows that as unions in America have declined, wages have stagnated for non-union workers, especially for men who don’t have a college degree.
-The study estimated that if union membership had remained at its 1979 levels through 2013, men in this group would have earned about 8% more than they did that year.
+A 2016 study by the Economic Policy Institute (EPI), a pro-labor think tank, shows that as unions in America have declined, wages have stagnated for non-union workers too.
+The effect was highest for men without college degrees.

 4. Less Poverty